Volume: 32, Issue: 07 (2020)

 Description: The First Respondent, Waheedullah Faghriyar, and the company Discount Tyres and Mechanical Services Limited ('Discount Tyres') initiated the statutory disputes procedure under Part 4A of the TAA ('the dispute') with the Commissioner of Inland Revenue ('the Commissioner') while a criminal prosecution against the First Respondent ('the criminal case') was already on foot.
 The Commissioner held the dispute in abeyance until the criminal case was concluded in order to protect the First Respondent's fair trial rights causing an approximately two-year delay before the dispute could be restarted.
 Due to the delay, the Commissioner would not be able to issue a challenge notice concluding the dispute within the statutory time bar of four years.
 While the criminal case was on foot Discount Tyres was struck off the Companies Register ('the Register').

-Categories: COMPANY REGISTER DISPUTE
+COMPANY REGISTER

 Referenced Entities: